rnakato/DROMPAplus/docs/index.rst

    content/*

-Citation:
+Citations:
 ---------
+* Nakato R, Shirahige K, Methods for ChIP-seq analysis: A practical workflow and advanced applications, *in prep*.
 * Nakato R, Shirahige K, Statistical Analysis and Quality Assessment of ChIP-seq Data with DROMPA, Methods in Molecular Biology, 1672, 631-643, 2018.
-* Nakato R, Shirahige K, Recent advances in ChIP-seq analysis: from quality management to whole-genome annotation, Briefings in Bioinformatics, vol. 18, issue 2, 279-290, 2017.

 Contact:
 ---------